What are some of the benefits of living in Omaha for Sudanese refugees? What are some of the challenges?

-The Southern Sudan Community Association is a beacon in the community providing assistance and support for new refugees in the Omaha community.
+The Southern Sudan Community Association is a beacon in the community, providing assistance and support for new refugees in the Omaha community.
 Other notable agencies that help new refugees are Lutheran Family Services of Nebraska and Catholic Charities of Omaha.
-Omaha Public Schools also provides many services throughout the district to families who have school-aged children.
+Omaha Public Schools also provides many services throughout the district for families who have school-aged children.

 "Making Invisible Histories Visible was a phenomenal program.
 Not only did you meet a lot of new people but, you dug deeper into your past and learned about histories that are invisible."

 - Ashley B.

 "This program has opened my eyes and made me see Omaha with a whole new perspective.
 I wouldn't know how far we have come without this program."

 "I think MIHV has really shaped my identity because I learned so much about my family, what we have been through.
 I understand that these are not just stories, I live these histories."